 We provide installation services to our customers to ensure our financial trading solutions run smoothly on their systems and to facilitate our customers' understanding of the operations of our financial trading solutions.
 Depending on our customers' needs, our Group also provides customised financial trading solutions with modified or add-on functions to meet our customers' specific demands.
-Upon the completion of the initial set up and customisation service and the passing of the user acceptance test, our Group typically grants to our customers a non-exclusive, non-transferable and non-sub-licensable licence to use our financial trading solution as well as system protection and hosting.
+Upon the completion of the initial set up and customisation service and the passing of the user acceptance test, our Group typically grants to our customers a non-exclusive, non-transferable and non-sub-licensable licence to use our financial trading solutions for the business of our customers.
+The Group then provides maintenance and support services for the financial trading solution as well as system protection and hosting.
 In addition, according to our customers' needs, we source computer hardware, which are mainly servers and network devices as well as third party software and re-sell them to our customers to run our financial trading solutions during the initial set up and going forward.